 #3 Create a storage system for the supplies you need for your crafts.

 I bought plenty of clear storage bins at Wallmart to store the supplies I need for crafting.
-This includes my Silhouette supplies, glue guns and all of the supplies I use all of the time.
+This includes my Cricut supplies, glue guns and all of the supplies I use all of the time.

 I also bought a vintage tin cabinet and cleaned it up and painted it.
 Then I added labels on all twenty-seven of the drawers.